gstroup/apimocker/README.md

 Make sure another process is not already using the port you want.
 If you want port 80, you may need to use "sudo" on Mac OSX.

-### proxy
+### Proxy
-For when you only want some service endpoints to be mocked, but have other endpoints forwarded to a real service.
+Sometimes you only want some service endpoints to be mocked, but have other requests forwarded to real service endpoints.
-Provide the proxy option on startup e.g.
+In this case, provide the proxy URL option on startup e.g.
 `apimocker --proxy http://myrealservice.io`
+When the proxy option is set, any requests to apimocker with URLs that are not configured with mock files, will be forwarded to the specified URL.

 ### With Grunt or Gulp
 If you're using Grunt for your project, there's a grunt plugin you can use to start up apimocker: